 We’re planning to use runC as the Linux backend for Garden.

 Garden has always been an unopinionated container system – we like to have the opinionation happen at the higher levels (i.e. in Diego).
 Docker, on the other hand, is quite an opinionated container technology: it tightly couples containerisation and the user experience (which is one of the reasons Docker is so great to use, I’m not knocking Docker here!).
-Recently, Docker and others (including IBM and Pivotal) have come together under the Open Container Initiative to spin out an unopinionated common containerisation runtime, “runC”, which gives us a fantastic opportunity to be part of this community while letting us ensure we can retain the flexibility required by our broader use cases.
+Recently, Docker and others (including IBM and VMware) have come together under the Open Container Initiative to spin out an unopinionated common containerisation runtime, “runC”, which gives us a fantastic opportunity to be part of this community while letting us ensure we can retain the flexibility required by our broader use cases.
 RunC is a reference implementation of the Open Container spec, which means both Docker and Cloud Foundry will be running the same code, and both Docker and Cloud Foundry apps will be using Open Containers.

 Using runC as the garden backend has two major advantages.
 Firstly it lets us reuse some awesome code and be part of the Open Container community.
 Secondly it means CF applications will be using not only the same kernel primitives as Docker apps (as they already are today), but also the exact same runtime container engine.
 This will minimise incompatibility for our Docker lifecycle and result in a first class experience for users, as well as letting us reuse and contribute back to a great open-source code base.
 We have some remaining features in the Garden Linux backend that we’d like to see in RunC, but we’re excited to engage with the Open Container community to close these gaps.